 My Thoughts Get Weird Sometimes And that's Okay

-Instead I would say: "Sorry I can't make it, I'm having a bout of depression/had a panic attack/flashbacks/anxiety...etc."
+Instead of lying when I have to cancel plans, I started saying: "Sorry I can't make it, I'm having a bout of depression/had a panic attack/flashbacks/anxiety...etc."

 I expected to be uninvited from all future outings with an eye-roll and a quip about getting over it.